android/nowinandroid/docs/ArchitectureLearningJourney.md

 _Example: Read a list of authors_

-A list of Authors can be obtained by subscribing to `AuthorsRepository::getAuthorsStream` flow which emits `List<Authors>`.
+A list of Authors can be obtained by subscribing to `AuthorsRepository::getAuthors` flow which emits `List<Authors>`.

 Whenever the list of authors changes (for example, when a new author is added), the updated `List<Author>` is emitted into the stream.